khoirulhudaa/docs-valclass2/docs/Core-Features/V-custom.md

 ---
 sidebar_position: 2
-title: V-Custom
+title: "Feat: Custom"
 ---

 import {PenTool03Icon} from 'hugeicons-react';

-# V-custom <PenTool03Icon className='icon' />
+# Feature-custom <PenTool03Icon className='icon' />

 Specifies the value of the class in valclass

 You can specify the value of a CSS property using the utility classes defined in valclass.
 The last word of the utility class name will be used as the value for the corresponding CSS property.

----

-However, there is a slight difference when writing the names of utilities in this custom mode.

 ## Usage: additional vocabulary